VonHeikemen/fine-cmdline.nvim/README.md

 nnoremap : <cmd>FineCmdline<CR>
 ```

-There is also the possibility to pre-populate the input with something before it shows up.
+There is also the possibility to setup a default value before it shows up.
 Say you want to create a keybinding to use `vimgrep`.

 ```vim
 <cmd>FineCmdline vimgrep <CR>